-Your reaction will to some degree depend on your specific circumstances of course.
+Your reaction will to some degree depend on your specific circumstances of course, including your relationship history.
 The way in which you found out that you are no longer wanted or loved will also have a bearing.

-However, the following ‘normal’ reaction is what I would generally expect to see in anyone who has just been given really bad news, including finding out about the infidelity of a partner:
+However, the following ‘normal’ reactions - all on a scale - are what I would generally expect to see in anyone who has just been given really bad news:

 Most of these symptoms are likely to slowly disappear in the following days, possibly replaced by a sense of gloom, sadness and lack of interest in anything (have a look at the remedy MelancholyLift, I think it'll be a real help).

 After a couple of weeks you should begin to see some light again.
 Very slowly the periods that you feel a little better will become more frequent and last longer.